mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * The handshake message that caused the epoch change
 * The current group ID and epoch

-The derivation of the epoch key pair depends on the change being made.
-For the first epoch, when there is no previous epoch key pair, the creator of the group generates a fresh key pair and publishes it to the initial set of participants.
+The derivation of the update secret depends on the change being made, as described below.

+For adds, the new user does not know the prior epoch init secret.
+Instead, entropy from the prior epoch is added via the update secret, and an all-zero vector with the same length as a hash output is used in the place of the init secret.

 Given these inputs, the derivation of secrets for an epoch proceeds as shown in the following diagram:

 ~~~~~
-               Init Secret [n-1]
+               Init Secret [n-1] (or 0)
                      |
                      V
 Update Secret -> HKDF-Extract = Epoch Secret